TheInkedEngineer/theinkedengineer.com/articles/building-production-ready-dynamic-array-in-swift-part-1.md

 description: 'A deep dive into building a Swift Array from scratch using manual memory management, unsafe pointers, and preparing for Copy-on-Write semantics.'
 ---

-# Under the Hood: Building a Production-Ready DynamicArray in Swift
+# Under the Hood: Building a Production-Ready DynamicArray in Swift - I

 As Staff Engineers, we shouldn’t just use Swift’s tools—we should understand how they work.
 Swift’s Array is a value-type struct that delivers high performance and ergonomic APIs.
 How?